-Nobody likes to be told they snore.
+Nobody likes to be told they snore, and if they are, they wonder how to stop snoring when they can’t hear it themselves.
 Yet it is an increasingly common problem that affects Australians of all ages and many people seek answers for how to stop snoring.

 If you snore, it is not only a cause of embarrassment, especially if you share your bed with a partner – it can also be very detrimental to your health as it negatively impacts the quality of your sleep.

 The good news is that there are ways you can prevent snoring, minimise its impact, and help yourself (and those you live with) to achieve a better night’s sleep.

 So how do you stop snoring?
 The first step is understanding why you snore in the first place.